 - China Springs Youth Camp in Douglas County

-The Western Nevada Regional Youth Center in Lyon County is specifically for juveniles with substance abuse issues.18
+The Western Nevada Regional Youth Center in Lyon County is specifically for juveniles with substance abuse issues.13

-All juvenile records are automatically sealed when the child turns 21 with one exception: Felony sex offenses that involved force or threats of force.
-Though when the child turns 30, he/she may petition the court to seal sex offense records.
+All juvenile crime records are automatically sealed when the child turns 21 with one exception: Felony sex offenses that involved force or threats of force.
+Though when the child turns 30, they may petition the court to seal sex offense records.

-Juvenile offenders under 21 may ask the court to seal records before turning 21 as long as three (3) years passed since the case was adjudicated.
+Juvenile offenders under 21 may ask the court to seal records before turning 21 as long as three (3) years passed since the case was adjudicated.15

 9. What if my child is on parole or probation in Nevada and we move to another state?